Timoti/Semantique/README.md

 YOu can use your preferred compiler, node or GUI apps such as Codekit or Prepros

-If you have not worked with a Sass-based workflow before, I would recommend reading [FoundationPress for beginners](https://foundationpress.olefredrik.com/posts/tutorials/Semantique-for-beginners), a short blog post that explains what you need to know.
+If you have not worked with a Sass-based workflow before, I would recommend reading [Semantique for beginners](https://Semantique.olefredrik.com/posts/tutorials/Semantique-for-beginners), a short blog post that explains what you need to know.

 ## Quickstart